SotirisTsioutsiouliklis/SotirisTsioutsiouliklis/README.md

 - 👋 Hi, I’m @SotirisTsioutsiouliklis
 - 👀 I’m interested in algorithmic graph theory, in statistics and in analysis of users' behaviour.
 - 🌱 I’m currently learning about applied causal inference and CI/CD practises,
-- 📫 How to reach me: mail me at sotiris.ts@outlook.com or at s.tsioutsiouliklis@king.com
+- 📫 How to reach me: message me at sotiris.ts@outlook.com or at https://www.linkedin.com/in/sotiristsioutsiouliklis/

 <!-- 💞️ I’m looking to collaborate on ...-->
 <!---